leycec/fsnrnue/README.md

 #### That's what I'm seeing, I think?

-**Great!** Well, not great – but it could be worse.
-You could be Shiro in any of the Dead Ends you're about to compulsively read just to collect all of the Taiga Dojo stamps just to witness the true beauty of a hot springs bath scene.
+**Great!** Well, not great – but things could be worse.
+You could be Shiro in any of the Dead Ends you're about to compulsively read just to collect all of the Taiga Dojo stamps just to unlock a ridiculous hot springs bath scene.
 <sup>Totally worth it.</sup>

 So, we've confirmed the Ultimate Edition installer failed to properly download